balabanas/dtt/README.md

 ## Decisions made
 * Django 4.2 as relatively new LTS version (till April 2026)
 * Python 3.10 - relatively fresh, supported by Django 4.2 with similar EOL (October 2026)
-* coverage 7.3.2, to estimate unit test coverage in PyCharm
+* coverage 7.3.2, to estimate unit test coverage in PyCharm (current coverage - 80-100%, depending on modules)
+* Deployment to AWS, to a single EC2 instance with running docker-compose
+* App served in production with gunicorn app server, with nginx as a proxy
+* Commits history was kept for dev branch